Vluuks/AndroidPractice/Week1/Content.md

 <a name="classes"></a>

 ### Classes
 Java is a programming language that makes use of classes.
 A class is similar to a `struct` in C, but instead of just holding data, they can hold code that can be run as well.
 The data inside a Java class are commonly called *properties*, whereas the code that can be executed inside the class is called a *method*.
-Below is a very simple example of a Java class, which depicts a student.
+Below is a very simple example of a Java class, which depicts a student with just three properties, and one method.

         class Student {

             // Properties of the class
-            private String name;
+            public String name;
-            private String program;
+            public String program;
-            private int studentNumber;

-            // Constructor of the class
-            public Student(String aName, String aProgram, int aStudentNumber) {
+            public int studentNumber;
-                name = aName;
-                program = aProgram;
-                studentNumber = aStudentNumber;
-            }

             // Method of the class
             public void printInfo() {